matheustor4/PyMTDEvaluator2/GET_STARTED.md

 | ``Cost per movement``       | Monetary cost per MTD action                                                 | 0.3 $                                                                      |
 | ``Evaluation time``         | Time target for the simulation run                                           | 48 hours                                                                   |

-The main parameters are as follows
+These parameters intend to illustrate a scenario of a system using Virtual Machine migration as MTD.

 ## Further information and bug reporting